 Adobe Premiere Pro is a timeline-based video editing software, it accepts a wide range of formats as an input, including .vob files in video_ts folder of home-made DVDs.
 But for videos encrypted in commercial DVD, Adobe Premiere Pro doesn't include the software needed to decrypt DVDs and extract file out.
 The obvious solution is to actually rip the DVD to Adobe Premiere Pro compatible file format.
 Before we go any further, keep in mind that you have to own the rights yourself of the disc, or obtain the permission from owner.

 The current software options for ripping a DVD movie to Adobe Premiere Pro are virtually endless.
-The most used software for us is DVD Ripper for Windows.
+The most used software for us is DVD Ripper.

-It is a dead-easy to use program for ripping video from your DVD discs.
-It can circumvent the Content Scramble System (CSS) contained on DVDs, and then convert the resulting videos to other much more manageable formats—ones playable on an iPad, Apple TV, or PS3, Xbox 360.
+It is a dead-easy to use program for ripping video from your DVDdiscs.
+It can circumvent the copy protection contained on the disc, and then convert the resulting videos to other much more manageable formats—ones playable on an iPad, Apple TV, or PS4, Xbox One.
 The program even has the advanced options to lets you fine-tune the final look of your movie.
 A good news is that it has its equivalent version for Mac users - DVD Ripper for Mac to extract DVD content and backup on your Mac.

-Click "File" in top left corner of main window.
+Click "Load Disc" button in the top left corner of main window.
 Navigate to your DVD and load the DVD file you need.
 After that, it shows you all available features in project field and lets you select the title you want.

-And if you want to export a continuous single video, it also allow you to combine individual episodes into a complete one by using "merge" option beneath the project area.
+And if you want to export a continuous single video, it also allow you to combine individual episodes into a complete one by ticking "merge into one file" option beneath the preview window.

 Note in the window, you'll see a variety of presets categorized in different lists.
 In most cases, you can just focus on them, which will save you a lot of time.